Noemi Vergopolan

 For my contribution to science, I was awarded the 2022 AGU Science for Solutions Award for “outstanding contributions to water and food security through advances in hyper-resolution land surface modeling and satellite remote sensing” and the 2022 Paul F. Boulos Excellence in Computational Hydrology Award by the American Academy of Environmental Engineers and Scientists.

-News: Starting in July 2024, I will join Rice University as faculty in the Department of Earth, Environment, and Planetary Sciences.
-Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the requirements and reach out.
+Learn more about my interests in research and publications, and by following my updates on Twitter.
+Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the requirements and reach out for position availability.

 Interests